apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Heroes and heartbreak: 36 hours of hell during Helene's historic floods**
+**Alphabet stock surges as earnings crush estimates on strong cloud growth**

-You can read more about it [here](https://www.usatoday.com/story/news/investigations/2024/10/30/helene/75823281007/).
+You can read more about it [here](https://finance.yahoo.com/news/alphabet-stock-surges-as-earnings-crush-estimates-on-strong-cloud-growth-213627222.html).

 ## Requirements
 - Python 3.8